-Award holders of our Springboard, Starter Grants for Clinical Lecturers, Clinician Scientist Fellowship and Newton International and Advanced Fellowship schemes are required to report their research outputs annually via Researchfish throughout their award and for three years after.
+Award holders of our Springboard, Starter Grants for Clinical Lecturers, Clinician Scientist Fellowship, GCRF Networking Grants, Newton International and Advanced Fellowship schemes are required to report their research outputs annually via Researchfish throughout their award and for five years after.

 Capturing the outcomes of the research we fund is a crucial part of our research funding activities - it allows us to communicate the benefits of our awardees’ research to supporters and to ensure that our schemes are fit for purpose.
 In 2013 we started using Researchfish - an online reporting tool that was developed from the MRC e-Val – to collect research outputs.
 This replaced our end of grant reports on Word documents, which did not lend themselves to analysis.